Ammighorbani/javascript-notes/88-eval.md

 # "eval"

-### This method will evaluatev a "String" data type for us and get back the resault of it.
+### This method will evaluate a "String" data type for us and get back the resault of it.

 ### Example: